dcos/dcos-docs/1.10/networking/virtual-networks/cni-plugins.md

    ```
    The `type` parameter specifies the name of the plugin.
 Here, the plugin name is `bridge`.
 The `name` parameter is the name of the network, which you will also use later in your service definition.

-# Configuring your service to Use a CNI Plugin
+# Configuring your Service to Use a CNI Plugin

 Add a reference to the CNI in your service definition.